Quick/Quick/CONTRIBUTING.md

   by name.
 - Make sure your pull request includes any necessary updates to the README or other documentation.
-- Be sure the unit tests for both the OS X and iOS targets pass before submitting your pull request.
+- Be sure the unit tests for both the OS X and iOS targets of both Quick and Nimble pass before submitting your pull request.
 - If you've added a file to the project, make sure it's included in both the OS X and iOS targets.